SCAM ALERT - Beware of fake Australia Awards Scholarships websites being shared on social media accounts

-- You must provide certified copies of your prior academic certificates and transcripts as part of your scholarship application.
+You must provide certified copies of your prior academic certificates and transcripts as part of your scholarship application.
 Copies of your academic certificates and transcripts must be certified by a PNG Commissioner of Oath.

 - You must ask the Commissioner of Oath to sign, stamp and date your copies.

-- The date of the certification must be 1 January 2018 or later.
+- The date of the certification must be 1 January 2021 or later.

-- Commissioner of Oath stamping can be requested at the court house and from registered lawyers.
+- Commissioner of Oath stamping can be requested at the courthouse and from registered lawyers.
 Typically there is no fee for this service.

-- Please note: copies of academic certificates and transcripts submitted without Commissioner of Oath certification cannot be assessed as part of your application and your application will be non-compliant.
+Please note: copies of academic certificates and transcripts submitted without Commissioner of Oath certification cannot be assessed as part of your application and your application will be non-compliant.

 Are my course preferences important?

-You must nominate two-course preferences on your scholarship application.
-Your two-course preferences are very important, because:
+You must nominate two course preferences on your scholarship application.
+Your two course preferences are very important, because:

-- Your suitability for the scholarship will be assessed based on your application responses about your nominated two courses.
+- your suitability for the scholarship will be assessed based on your application responses about your nominated two courses

-- Course changes will not be possible after you submit your scholarship application, so you must be confident that the two-course preferences you nominate on your application are the appropriate choices.
+- course changes will not be possible after you submit your scholarship application, so you must be confident that the two course preferences you nominate on your application are the appropriate choices.
 You are responsible for fully researching and investigating course options prior to submitting your application.

-- Remember to check that you meet the institution’s entry requirements for the courses you nominate.
+Remember to check that you meet the institution’s entry requirements for the courses you nominate.

-When I nominate two-course preferences, do I get to study both courses?
+When I nominate two course preferences, do I get to study both courses?

-If you are successful, you will only study one-course preference.
-Australia Awards will attempt to enrol you in your first-course preference.
-If the institution is not able to accept your enrolment, then Australia Awards will attempt to enrol you in your second-course preference.
-The second-course preference is a back-up option.
+If you are successful, you will only study one course preference.
+Australia Awards will attempt to enrol you in your first course preference.
+If the institution is not able to accept your enrolment, then Australia Awards will attempt to enrol you in your second course preference.
+The second course preference is a back-up option.

 What course information do I need to provide on my application?

-You need to ensure the course name, institution name and CRICOS reference code for your two-course preferences are recorded on your application.
+You need to ensure the course name, institution name and CRICOS reference code for your two course preferences are recorded on your application.

 How do I find courses and CRICOS codes?